LADSoft/OrangeC/build.md

 Building orange C happens in three steps.
 First, the executables are built.
 Then, the C Runtime library is built.
 After that, the distribution release files are built.

-To build the executables you can either install Borland C++ 5.5, the free version, or you you can install Visual Studio Express.
-The build files for Visual Studio Express assume VC2010, I don't know if they will port forward.
+To build the executables the easiest thing to do is install Visual studio 2015.
+Then you can either build the release version from the IDE, or from the command line.

 If you want to use VC to compile the executables, install the command line build environment (using VCVARS32.bat) and type:

+    omake

+or alternately

     ms.bat